lfbraz/azureml-automl-mlops/README.md

 ### Production

 After the approval condition, in this step we will download the model version from QA Workspace and deploy it to Prod Workspace.
-It will allow us to separe the environments and can be useful to use Workspaces for example separated in two different Resources Groups.
+It will allow us to use different environments (for example we can use two Workspaces in two different Resources Groups).

 Five tasks will be used: